IN THIS MODULE, TRUSTEES WILL EXPLORE:

 - any other duties assigned by the board.

-Elected boards make sure that services and programs that are vital to children, families and the broader community are in place.
+The board of trustees makes sure that services and programs that are vital to children, families and the broader community are in place.
 The exciting opportunity for the board of trustees is to move beyond oversight and compliance to visionary and proactive future thinking ensuring meaningful involvement of students, staff, parents and the broader community, and continuous building of public confidence in publicly funded education.

 2. Big Picture Thinking: The Board’s Strategic Role